 Cross Compliance Withdrawals You can write to us to withdraw an entire claim or individual animals at any time.
 But not if we have told you we will be inspecting your holding, or have told you about any errors in your claim.
 Natural circumstances losses If the number of ewe hoggs retained during the retention period falls below the number claimed due to natural circumstances losses, you have 10 working days from finding any reduction in the number of animals to inform us.
-Force majeure / exceptional circumstances If you have been unable to comply with the rules of the scheme as a result of force majeure/exceptional circumstances, you may retain the right to aid in respect of the claimed animal numbers.
-To qualify you must notify us in writing with relevant evidence within 15 working days from the date you are in a position to do so.
+Force majeure / exceptional circumstances If you have been unable to comply with the rules of the scheme as a result of force majeure/exceptional circumstances, we may accept that you have been prevented from meeting certain obligations due to a force majeure/exceptional circumstance (FM/EC) event.
+A FM/EC event comprises an objective element (an unusual circumstance, outside your control which prevented you from complying with scheme rules) and a subjective element (the consequences of which you could not have avoided in spite of the exercise of all due care).
+Some examples of a force majeure/exceptional circumstance event are: - the death of the beneficiary - · long-term professional incapacity of the beneficiary - a severe natural disaster gravely affecting the holding - the accidental destruction of livestock buildings on the holding - an epizootic or a plant disease affecting part or all of the beneficiary's livestock or crops respectively - expropriation of all or a large part of the holding if that expropriation could not have been anticipated on the day of lodging the application To apply for force majeure/exceptional circumstances, you must write to your area office within 15 working days of being able to tell us about it.
+You will need to send us as much evidence as you can to show the failure to comply with your obligations was solely due to the FM/EC event.
+This must include proof that the event occurred.
+We will consider each case on its merits and then notify you of our decision.
 Eligibility checks We will check by inspections and administrative checks that you have met the eligibility requirements detailed above.
 Where ineligible animals/claims are found your payment will be reduced in accordance with the scheme penalties outlined within this guidance.
 Each eligible animal must only be claimed once.
 If you duplicate a claim for an animal in the same year or a subsequent year, we will treat this as an over-declaration and apply penalties.
 You can avoid this by checking your claim record each and every time before you claim.
 Inspections We will inspect all the sheep you declare under the scheme and the land declared in support of your claim.
 We will check that you have met the scheme's rules, as detailed in the regulations and implemented and enforced by the Sheep and Goats (Records, Identification and Movement) (Scotland) Order 2009.
 Detailed guidance can be found in our inspections section.

 Sheep and goat identification We may not warn you about any inspection we plan to carry out and we may inspect your holding more than once a year.
-We will not pay your subsidy and you could face prosecution if you: - refuse to let us inspect your holding and animals - prevent our inspector from coming onto your holding - · do not give reasonable help to the inspector At an inspection we will check:
+We will not pay your subsidy and you could face prosecution if you: - refuse to let us inspect your holding and animals - prevent our inspector from coming onto your holding - do not give reasonable help to the inspector At an inspection we will check: